bezokurepo/models/README.md

 If you need support in training our low resource and indigenous language dependency parser for specific tasks (for example, Sentiment Analysis, Grammar Checker, Spell Checker, Domain specific Question & Answer, Document and Internet Search), or deployment with openVINO (infrence via an API or on device) visit https://www.bezoku.tech/service-01
 # training data
 You can find the original conllu files here -> https://github.com/UniversalDependencies, many of which have already been forked to bezokurepo.
 See the general license.txt and license.txt for each model, which may vary depending on separate licensing / attribution for each corpus.
-You can also examine our roadmap language model corpus, including third party open sourced materials -> https://github.com/bezokurepo/data
+We do our best to keep licensing accurate includng any references.
+If you spot any mistakes in attribution report them to ian.gilmour@bezoku.ai
+#roadmap
+Our roadmap for annotatng data can be found here -> https://github.com/bezokurepo/data